 I was surprised by the amount of indoor water slides that were great for adults.
 Many had height and weight limits that younger children weren’t able to go on.
 We could even ride on the kids slides…except 1, but I was let on because I was only just over the height line…

-The Wild WaterDome is mainly just a giant wave pool (the largest indoor wave pool in the USA!) and two 4-person raft slides.
-This is the best park if you just want to relax, it’s the only one with sun loungers.
-The design of the roof means you can actually tan all year round…even in winter apparently!
+The Wild WaterDome’s design of the roof means you can actually tan all year round…even in winter apparently!
 But that does mean you may need to use sun cream as it lets UV rays through still.
 The Wild WaterDome is also home to Margarita’s swim up bar, for guests over 21.

 One great thing about staying at a resort with plenty of bars is that you don’t have to worry about a designated driver!
-Standard cocktails cost $10, however many people were drinking giant (take home) Margaritas in refillable cups with lids, which were $26 with $16 refills (plus tax – if I remember correctly!)
+Standard cocktails cost $10 ($11 at the Kalahari), however many people were drinking giant (take home) Margaritas in refillable cups with lids, which were $26 with $16 refills (plus tax – if I remember correctly!)

 Polka Dot Pots

-A great indoor activity in the Wisconsin Dells for adults is painting pottery at the Polka Dot Pots!
+A great indoor activity in the Wisconsin Dells for adults is painting pottery at the Polka Dot Pots, available to guests of the Wilderness!
 We spent 2 hours painting during our stay!
 I was surprised by the amount of kids that were doing the pottery as the pieces were VERY expensive (but then maybe some families have a lot more money than what my budget allows)!
 There were small pieces available for under $15 but the majority of the ‘good’ items were between $30 – $50.
 During my stay they were offering a voucher for a free circle ornament (valued $13) when you spent over $30.